boyter/boyter.org/content/posts/abusing-aws-to-make-a-search-engine.md

 Heck even picking the snippet of text to plonk on the page is a hard problem.
 While any of the above issues are possible to have solved quickly by the most junior member of your team solving them in a way that people actually expect is indeed very hard.

 Oh and bandwidth limits are a big blocker.
 If you behave like a good internet bot, respecting HTTP 429 and crawling gently, you need a LOT of machines to do it effectively.
-Something like common crawl could help with this, but they don't refresh the index very often, so it seems to be more useful for research than a search engine.
+Something like common crawl could help with this, but they don't refresh the crawl very often, so it seems to be more useful for research than a search engine.
+Although combining it with freshly crawled results could produce a good result and is something I am now considering.

 Thankfully using lambda takes away a some of the hard issues for you.
 So AWS working as expected.
 Scale is less a problem for instance.
-By limiting myself to Australian sites worrying about global DNS, local servers and such is less of an issue too, since I only need to worry about my primary audience.
+By limiting myself to Australian sites, worrying about global DNS, local servers and such is less of an issue, since I only need to worry about my primary audience.

-Speaking of lambda, there are as I write this 250 lambdas powering the search.
+Speaking of lambda, as I write this there are 250 lambdas powering the search.
 The index itself is about 12 million pages.
 Improvements to the indexing code could reduce that number of lambdas to about 200 given some effort, so it looks like 100 million documents using the full 1,000 lambdas seems possible, but more likely it would be close to 80 million when done.
 The only reason I have not done so is since I am still waiting on my crawlers.

 Assuming I wanted to move to 1000 lambda's I would modify the design having 200 or so lambdas per controller.
 This seems like a reasonable amount to control per lambda, as I suspect having 1000 under one might cause serious overhead problems.
 Just a matter of spinning up another stack though which is pretty easy.